fitnr/twitter_bot_utils/README.md

 ````

 ### Command line utilities

+Twitter bot utils includes a command line tool with a few useful subcommands:

+* `tbu auth`: Authenticate and account with a Twitter app.
-* `auto-follow`: Follow accounts that follow your bot
+* `tbu follow`: Follow accounts that follow your bot
-* `fave-mentions`: Favorite your bot's mentions
+* `tbu like`: Like (aka favorite) your bot's mentions
-* `twitter-auth`: Authenticate and account with a Twitter app.
+* `tbu post`: Basic command line for posting text and images